-College United States History II (12) is an elective semester course offered in ACPS high schools, taught by ACPS teachers that qualifies for dual enrollment credit which will be calculated in both high school and college GPA's.
+College United States History II (12) is an elective semester course offered in ACPS high schools.
 College credit is awarded through Allegany College of Maryland or Frostburg State University, depending on the high school in which the course is taught.
 This survey course is a study of industrial, economic, political, and social developments in the United States from the end of Reconstruction to modern times, including an analysis of conflicts which have shaped contemporary events.
 Students will earn 3 college credit hours upon successful completion of the course.

-There will be a reduced tuition fee assessed for this class.
-A placement test appropriate for the course will need to be taken for admission to the college/university unless a waiver is granted based upon SAT or ACT scores.
-Students must select the ACPS college course and register with the college/university to receive college credit.
+PSYCHOLOGY 255 College Psychology

-255 College Psychology1 Credit and 3 College Credit Hours
+1 Credit and 3 College Credit Hours

 College Psychology (12) is an elective course offered in ACPS high schools, taught by ACPS teachers that qualifies for dual enrollment credit which will be calculated in both high school and college GPA's.
 College credit is awarded through Allegany College of Maryland or Frostburg State University, depending on the high school in which the course is taught.
 The curriculum is a survey of the nature and purpose of psychology, the dynamics of adjustment, sensory development, psychometry, and the application of psychological knowledge to practical problems.
 Students will earn 3 college credit hours upon successful completion of the course.
-There will be a reduced tuition fee assessed for this class.
-A placement test appropriate for the course will need to be taken for admission to the college/university unless a waiver is granted based upon SAT or ACT scores.
-Students must select the ACPS college course and register with the college/university to receive college credit.

-913D College Criminal Law 3 College Credit Hours and 1 HS Credit (offered Fall only)
+CRIMINAL JUSTICE 913D College Criminal Law 1 Credit and 3 College Credit Hours (FALL SEMESTER)